Stephane-Bcd/TripletFace/README.md

 So i'll try to do it an other and more simple way

-# Source of inceptionV3 tutorial
+# Source of the new code (inceptionV3 and resnet!)
 [pytorch.org/tutorials](https://pytorch.org/tutorials/beginner/finetuning_torchvision_models_tutorial.html)

-My attempt to have better accuracy will be based on this tutorial code
+My attempt to have better accuracy will be based on this tutorial code, and will be executed locally

 This code uses the default ImageFolder dataset class: